-Once your account is set up, it’s easy to keep track of what’s in your account, connect a bank account to make regular transfers, and invest your money through partner TD Ameritrade.
+Once your account is set up, it’s easy to keep track of what’s in your account, connect to a bank account to make regular transfers and invest your money through partner TD Ameritrade.

 Lively will even help you figure out how much money you would need to save each month to reach the IRS’ annual contribution limit for HSAs.